ConstantineLinardakis/Group-Project-7/README.md

 Ethan Bowles, Constantine Linardakis, Euan Lamprecht

 <dl>
-  <dt> Launchpad is a java bases application.
+  <dt> Launchpad is a java based application.
 It is a simulation of a Launchpad which has the ability to play, record and download audios! </dt>
 </dl>

+___
 ___

 ## Documentation